chris1111/macOS-High-Sierra-HD/README.md

 ### This will Deploy macOS High Sierra on your SSD or HD, APFS or HFS+J

+### For real Macs, just do not use the Clover Bootloader, as simple as that.

 ## USAGE: You need Installer macOS High Sierra.app from Mac App Store on your Mac, a SSD OR HD.

 ### Credit: Thanks to all testers and particular: Bumbay, arcade33, emax31, dionnode, pixell, ultimalvin